-Early May Bank Holiday in United Kingdom
+Is Early May Bank Holiday a Public Holiday?

 This holiday probably originated as a Roman festival honoring the beginning of the summer season (in the northern hemisphere).
-In more recent times, it has been as a day to campaign for and celebrate workers' rights.
+In more recent times, May Day has been as a day to campaign for and celebrate workers' rights.

 Another traditional form of dancing, Morris dancing, is also associated with the beginning of May.
-This type of dancing is nearly always carried out exclusively by men who dress in white with bells on various parts of their costumes and carry scarves and long wooden sticks.
+Dancers dress in white with bells on various parts of their costumes and carry scarves and long wooden sticks.
 The dancing is accompanied by loud accordion music.
 Groups of Morris dancers often hold displays on the early May bank holiday.

 Other traditions include making floral garlands, decorating houses with flowers and leaves and crowning a May queen as a living image of the Roman goddess Flora.
 In some areas, girls go out very early to wash their faces in the morning dew.
 This is supposed to make them very beautiful in the coming year.
 In Rochester, there is a festival of chimney sweeps.
 Traditionally, May 1 was the only day in the year that they did not have to work.
 In Derbyshire, villagers decorate, or dress, the wells with flowers.